Unleashing the modern IT workforce: an antifragile model that supports community needs

 UTO’s focused scopes represent strategic focus areas, led by teams and individual contributors, that both leverage and advance UTO’s core capabilities.

-And check out a few examples of the work stemming from these strategic areas:
+Check out a few examples of the work stemming from these strategic areas:

-• Learning Futures is exploring how Extended Reality can be used to create more engaging and emotionally compelling learning experiences through their work with Dreamscape Learn and XR@ASU.
+Learning Futures is exploring how Extended Reality can be used to create more engaging and emotionally compelling learning experiences through their work with Dreamscape Learn and XR@ASU.

 What’s next?
 We iterate and continue to share

-With a year of the 2.1 reframing now underway, we’ve launched this new UTO Newsroom series Modern Workforce to explore, surface and contextualize our transformation and its impact on UTO family members, the Sun Devil community and our partners within and outside ASU.
+With a year of the 2.1 reframing now underway, we’ve launched this new UTO Newsroom series, Modern Workforce, to explore, surface, and contextualize our transformation and its impact on UTO family members, the Sun Devil community and our partners within and outside ASU.